ardkastrati/eeg-foundation/README.md

 ### Other

 Generally, there are a lot of files hanging around from Pascal's side.
-Some of them are important for finetuning, some are not.
+Some of them are important for finetuning, some are not (especially configs).
 I have not removed them as they might be useful in the future.